cjurjiu/AnimCubeAndroid/README.md

 ## Parameters available in XML
 Many of the [original parameters](http://software.rubikscube.info/AnimCube/) have been kept with equivalent behavior.
 However, certain names were changed.

-This section describes just the configuration params supported by AnimCube-Android, however if you are interested in an actual changelog between the list of parameters provided by the original and this version, see [CHANGELOG_FROM_ANIMCUBE_JELINEK.md](https://github.com/cjurjiu/animcubeandroid)
+This section describes just the configuration params supported by AnimCube-Android, however if you are interested in an actual changelog between the list of parameters provided by the original and this version, see the [Changelog from original AnimCube](./changelog_from_animcube_applet.md).

 Parameters list:
   * [backgroundColor](#backgroundColor)